RaouteTech/Raoute-AI/README.md

 Start by chatting with RAOUTE's AI travel assistant.
 Instead of filling out long forms, simply answer a series of natural questions about your trip, such as:

-Your destination or preferred region
++Your destination or preferred region

-Budget
++Budget

-Travel dates
++Travel dates

-Interests and hobbies
++Interests and hobbies

-Food preferences
++Food preferences

-Transportation options
++Transportation options

-Group size
++Group size

-Accommodation preferences
++Accommodation preferences

 The AI analyzes your responses to understand your travel style and recommends experiences that truly match your preferences.